 Arlington’s breweries and beer-centric restaurants offer something for newbies and craft beer enthusiasts alike.

 - Heritage Brewing Co., in Clarendon’s Market Common, is a combination of a brewery, bottle shop and a farm-to-table restaurant.
 The location operates as a barrel aging house and provides small pilot batches.

 - The New District Brewing Co. in Shirlington features a brewery and tasting room with a warehouse vibe.
 Sample beers like the popular Belgian style saison 1821 or something from their seasonal selection.

 Beer-Centric Restaurants & Bars

-Beer lovers’ oases include Heavy Seas Alehouse in Rosslyn, Fire Works American Pizzeria & Bar in Courthouse, Lyon Hall in Clarendon, and Rustico in Ballston.
+Beer lovers’ oases include Heavy Seas Alehouse in Rosslyn, Fire Works American Pizzeria & Bar in Courthouse, Lyon Hall in Clarendon, and Rustico and Crafthouse in Ballston.
 Continental Beer Garden, in the Rosslyn neighborhood, offers a drinking spot with games and outdoor seating in season.
 Rosslyn’s Hyatt Centric Arlington offers a growler program featuring 10 local beers.
 Arlington even has a Great Wall of Beer, a who’s who of craft brews, at the Westover Market & Beer Garden.